roberjo/dynamodb-processor/docs/query-handling.md

 ## Overview

 The DynamoDB Processor handles flexible query requests where fields like `userId` and `systemId` can be null.
 The system is designed to build appropriate queries based on the available fields while maintaining efficient data access patterns.
+The processor implements pagination to handle large result sets and prevent hitting DynamoDB's 1MB data limit.

 ## Request Validation